MGS DNA Interest Group

 Testing company websites:

-- GEDMatch --free utility site for comparing autosomal DNA files from all three testing companies and also comparing GEDCOM files, with other useful tools.
+- GEDMatch --free utility site for comparing autosomal DNA files from most testing companies and also comparing GEDCOM files, with other useful tools.

 - DNAGedcom --site created to help users quickly analyze data from FTDNA and 23andMe.
 There are tools for comparing GEDCOMs, grouping DNA data together in a visually appealing manner, and triangulating and comparing segments chromosome by chromosome without a spreadsheet.

-- Genomemate --free desktop tool for managing autosomal DNA comparisons and identifying common ancestors.
+- Genome Mate Pro --free desktop tool for managing autosomal DNA comparisons and identifying common ancestors.

 - Charting Companion from Progeny Genealogy--desktop application (available for Windows only) for creating charts including x-chromosome charts.
 Cost: about $35.